billhartcivica/docker-rconfig/README.md

 won't persist.
 So using persistent volumes for the database and config files is needed if this image is to be used in production.

-To run the container, first create the local image:
+To run the container, first clone this repository, navigate to the 'docker-rconfig' folder, and create the local image:

 ```
 docker build -rm -t local/c7-systemd-rconfig .